drewschield/hirundo_divergence_landscape/README.md

 ### 4. Perform analysis in Pixy (inclusive of n = 1 congeners)

-To broadly characterize between-species differentiation and genetic diversity, we'll also perform analysis on non-overlapping 1Mb windows for a popmap that includes H. atrocerulea, H. angolensis, H. nigrita, and H. albigularis.
+To broadly characterize between-species differentiation and genetic diversity, we'll also perform analysis on non-overlapping 1Mb windows for a popmap that includes _H. atrocerulea_, _H. angolensis_, _H. nigrita_, and _H. albigularis_.

 #### Set up environment